Welcome to LA6VJA

 My QTH is on Jeløy island, WLOTA LH-3174.
 Within visual sight of ARLHS NOR-302 and ARLHS NOR-389.

-An IC-703 serves the purpose for mobile HF operation.
-A Yaesu FT-817 also hangs around.
-An Elecraft KX3 has recently been added to the collection, as I learned to like the radio a lot when I received a tour of the Elecraft facilities in CA, USA, during the spring of 2012.
+An Elecraft KX3 was added to the collection in 2013, as I learned to like the radio a lot when I received a tour of the Elecraft facilities in CA, USA, during the spring of 2012.
 Running Begali, Bencher and Palm Radio paddles and LogiKey keyers.

 You will find me on CW and digital modes on the HF bands.
 Sometimes I am also cleaning away the dust from the microphone, but I am more than happy to leave the "hola hooola" SSB operation to south European stations.